arg_check(): more examples

 # It just checks if everything is ok between arguments values and the tested object.

-# Here the mode "character" exists, is inconsistant with typeof "integer", but is not signaled.
+# Here the inconsistancy between typeof and mode is not signaled.

 arg_check(